rashmikhadse/Hotel-Booking-Data-Analysis/README.md

 # Hotel-Data-Analysis
 ## ABOUT
-Building a visual data story for Hotel Booking Data using PowerBI and answering following Business Questions:
+Building a visual data story for Hotel Data using PowerBI and answering following Business Questions:
 1. Is our hotel revenue growing yearly?
 (Segment the revenue by two hotel types)
 2. Should we increase our parking lot size?
 (Find if there is a trend in guests with personal cars)
 3. What trends can we see in the data?
 (Focus on average daily rate and guests to explore seasonality)